mantidproject/mantid/docs/source/release/v4.1.0/mantidworkbench.rst

 - The log level of help page notices has been reduced to declutter your message window.
 - Single line commenting in the script editor is now enabled without needing to highlight any text.
 - You can now import from local python files that are in the same directory as the script you're executing.
+- All icons have been replaced with icons from Material Design: https://material.io/tools/icons.

 Bugfixes
 ########